After completing seven years of undergraduate and graduate

 Galleries North, part of Midtown Payson Galleries in New York.

-yet to take hold, so he did his research and acquired skill alone, building
+yet to take hold.
+So he did his research and acquired skill alone, building

 his own glass engraving equipment, and perfecting techniques through trial